Derrick Clark (American football)

-Derrick Lee Clark (born May 4, 1971 in Apopka, Florida) is an American former professional football player who was a running back for the Denver Broncos of the National Football League (NFL).
+Derrick Lee Clark (May 4, 1971 – February 19, 2026) was an American professional football player who was a running back for the Denver Broncos of the National Football League (NFL).
 He played college football for the Evangel Valor.
 He also played professionally for the Rhein Fire of NFL Europe and Orlando Rage of the XFL.

-Clark is the owner and head coach of the Daytona Beach Broncos.
+Clark was the owner and head coach of the Daytona Beach Broncos.

 Professional career

 1994

 Clark was signed by the Denver Broncos of the National Football League as an undrafted free agent on May 4, 1994.
 He played in all 16 regular season games, starting four at fullback.
 Clark rushed for 168 yards on 56 carries and scored three touchdowns.
 He also had nine receptions for 47 yards.

 1996

 The Denver Broncos re-signed Clark in February 1996 and allocated him to the World League of American Football, where he played for the Rhein Fire.
 He was the teams' leading rusher with 84 runs for 399 yards and three touchdowns.
 He also had 37 receptions for 229 yards.
 Following the WLAF season Clark returned to Denver, but was released during the preseason on August 18.